Oxfam humanitarian staff talking to Abdalla Dullow, who was forced to flee his home after a flood, Kenya. Photo: Peter Irungu/Oxfam

 Our work in Yemen

-More than four million people have been forced to flee their homes and over 18 million people - 53% of Yemen's population - depend on emergency aid to survive.
+More than four million people have been forced to flee their homes and over 18 million people - 53% of Yemen's population - depend on humanitarian aid to survive.
 Oxfam has been working in Yemen for over 30 years and this is one of our largest operations.

 Our work in East Africa